HashMapsData2Value/AlgorandFAQ/README.md

 The combination of all of these properties makes Algorand uniquely suited for a number of applications.

-On a more subjective note, the following have also been praised:
+On a more subjective note, the following have also been praised by users on our subreddit:
 - The quality of the developer docs.
 - The UI of the official mobile Algorand app.